 Eighteen months after Mueller's announcement, E. Harris and J. Brom, engineers with The RAND Corporation think tank, proposed one such back-up plan.
-Their brief report, originally classified "Secret," looked at how NASA might accomplish a manned moon landing by 1970 if the Saturn V could not be certified as safe enough to launch astronauts.
+Their brief report, originally classified "Secret," looked at how NASA might accomplish a piloted Moon landing by 1970 if the Saturn V could not be certified as safe enough to launch astronauts.

 Harris and Brom's backup plan would see the Apollo Saturn V lift off without astronauts on board.
-It would expend its S-IC first stage and S-II second stage in turn, then its S-IVB third stage would place itself plus unmanned Apollo Command and Service Module (CSM) and Lunar Module (LM) spacecraft into parking orbit about the Earth.
-Because it would carry no crew, the CSM would need no Launch Escape System (LES) tower on its nose.
+It would expend its S-IC first stage and S-II second stage in turn, then its S-IVB third stage would place itself plus lunar mission Apollo Command and Service Module (CSM) and Lunar Module (LM) spacecraft into parking orbit about the Earth.
+Because it would carry no crew, the lunar mission CSM would need no Launch Escape System (LES) tower on its nose.

-The astronauts would reach Earth orbit separately in a ferry CSM launched atop a two-stage Saturn IB rocket.
-The ferry CSM would carry a special drogue docking unit on its nose for linking up with the unmanned CSM's nose-mounted probe docking unit.
+Three Apollo astronauts would reach Earth orbit separately in a ferry CSM launched atop a two-stage Saturn IB rocket.
+The ferry CSM would carry a special drogue docking unit on its nose for linking up with the waiting lunar mission CSM's nose-mounted probe docking unit.
 The special drogue, the only new system required for RAND's backup plan, would need about one year and "perhaps several million dollars" to develop.

 What If Apollo Astronauts Became Marooned in Lunar Orbit?
 (1968)

 What If an Apollo Lunar Module Ran Low on Fuel and Aborted Its Moon Landing?
 (1966)

 What If An Apollo Saturn Rocket Exploded on the Launch Pad?
 (1965)